Anusvara: Nepali

-In Nepali, chandrabindu and anusvara have the same pronunciation similarly to Hindi.
+In Nepali, the candrabindu indicates vowel nasalization.
 Therefore, there is a great deal of variation regarding which occurs in any given position.
-Many words containing anusvara thus have alternative spellings with chandrabindu instead of anusvara and vice versa.
+Many words containing anusvara thus have alternative spellings with a chandrabindu instead of the anusvāra and vice versa.
+Anusvara is used when there is too little space for the chandrabindu.
+The anusvāra can represent a nasal vowel, a homoorganic nasal, or both.

 Other Indic script languages

 Anusvara is used in other languages using Indic scripts as well, usually to represent suprasegmental phones (such as phonation type or nasalization) or other nasal sounds.